 A literature search carries out to collect information that corresponds to the previous studies.
 Literature searches are very vital when getting evidence on topics and also assisting in validating the research.
 Most researches are usually completed using phrases and keywords to look for valid databases.
 E.g., both PubMed and MEDLINE give information about biomedical literature.
 APA suggests using PsycINFO.
 It (APA) also refers to the premier database for searching for articles in related literature and psychological science.

-The authors must cite the sources that they used and helped them in their research.
+The authors at Thesis Helpers must cite the sources that they used and helped them in their research.

 - Methods section

 One of the commonly misused terms in a research paper is methodology.
 The methodology is that branch of philosophy of science that deals with scientific methods.
 The methodology is further sub-divided into various parts.

 - Study participants